 We have a detailed article with information on qualifications and applications for Portugal Sephardic citizenship.

-4) Portuguese Citizenship through Marriage / Partner
+4) Portuguese Citizenship through Marriage / Partnership

 If you are in a long-term relationship with a Portuguese citizen, you may be eligible for Portuguese citizenship after just three years.
 Eligible relationships are: